L'Anse Creuse High School - North

 L'Anse Creuse High School - North, colloquially known as simply "L'Anse Creuse North", is a public, magnet high school in Macomb Township, Michigan, and serves grades 9-12.
 It is one of two high schools in the L'Anse Creuse Public Schools district, with the other being L'Anse Creuse High School.
+L'Anse Creuse High School - North was created in 1975, with along L'Anse Creuse Junior High - North.

 Demographics

 The demographic breakdown of the 1,896 students enrolled in 2015-2016 was: